Hurricane Heartache: This is What 15 Trillion Gallons of Water Looks Like

 “I just looked at my husband and told him, ‘We are extremely blessed’,” said Jefferson.
 “Yes my home flooded, but I’m alive.
 As a matter of fact, our family didn’t have to be rescued, but we rescued others.
 There are several people who lost everything!
 They have lost loved ones, clothing, cars and their home.
 I choose not to let complaining be a part of my conversations, so I am still focused on trying to help others who need the help more than I do at this time.”

 State Rep. Ron Reynolds, who represents a lot of the areas in Fort Bend County, including Missouri City, has been on the ground assessing damage, providing assistance, volunteering, gathering information and coordinating critical resources, while he and his family were forced out of their own home due to a mandatory evacuation on Sunday.

 “This has been a total rollercoaster,” said Rep. Reynolds.
-“I have been helping everyone else, and while getting my family together to evacuate from our home because of the flooding from Tropical Storm Harvey, I received a call that my dear grandmother, Ernestine Reynolds, had just passed away.
+“I have been helping everyone else, and while getting my family together to evacuate from our home because of the flooding from Hurricane Harvey, I received a call that my dear grandmother, Ernestine Reynolds, had just passed away.
 Once I got my family out of Sienna Plantation, I immediately went back into emergency responder mode to assist my constituents with shelter and relief.
 I will truly miss my grandmother and ask that you keep my family in your prayers.”